singlequote/Laravel-datatables/docs/fields/checkbox.md

 The checkbox field can be extended with a lot of available methods.
 Such as classes and routes.

 #### Class
-Add dom classes to the button
+Add dom classes to the checkbox

 ```php
 Checkbox::make('email_verified_at')->class('my-custom-checkbox')